 - Weekly: Set day+time on-call ranges (e.g., Monday 09:00 – Friday 18:00), multiple periods can be added

-Override and Leave
+Override and time off

-- Audit Trail: All override records are saved for later review
+- Audit trail: All override records are saved for later review

 Date mask and continuous rotation